-The genus Escobaria belongs to the family of Cactaceae, includes about 25 species and is native to the desert areas of the Atlantic and the North American continent (Canada and the southeastern United States, Mexico).
-The specimens of Escobaria minima and Escobaria sneedii have become very rare in nature and are legally protected species; in particular the Escobaria minima grows naturally only in a very narrow zone in Brewster County, Texas, on a specific substrate of novaculite.
-The genus especially passionate collectors of tiny and neat plants, with small, colorful and elegant flowers.
+Escobaria is a genus of cacti that includes about 25 species native to the desert areas of the Atlantic and the North American continent (Canada, the southeastern United States, and Mexico).
+Escobaria minima and Escobaria sneedii have become very rare in nature and are legally protected species.
+Escobaria minima grows naturally only in a very narrow zone in Brewster County, Texas, on a specific substrate of novaculite.

-The experienced grower knows well the difficulties of survival of this genus, certainly not one of the easiest to grow.
-The seed germination rate is lower than other genus and in fact other methods of propagation are preferable, as a offsets or cuttings.
+The seed germination rate is lower than other genera, and other propagation methods are preferable, such as using offsets or cuttings.